shino-312/LatitudeLongitudeUtility/README.md

 See [`sample_main.cc`](./sample_main.cc) about how to use conversion functions.

-Its result should be as follows.
+Result should be as follows.

 ```
 $ make runsample
-././bin/sample.out
+./bin/sample.out
 From Tokyo Station to Tokyo Imperial Palace:
 East : -1330.698522 [m]
 North: 810.056878 [m]